 We have several programmes to help our people take practical measures to reduce their carbon footprint:

-More than 5,000 of our people completed online training in these technologies.
-The average number of online meetings hosted per person rose significantly over that period, as a precursor to our adoption of cloud-based technologies such as Google for Work, and the remote collaboration that this enables, as part of our wider digital transformation.
+When first launched, more than 5,000 of our people completed online training in these technologies.
+We instantly saw the average number of virtual collaborations per person rise significantly over that period, and while we saw a marked reduction in business travel, most of the collaborations were in additive, enhancing our connectivity, and client collaboration capabilities.
+It’s one part of our wider digital transformation.

 We’ve participated in the Government's Cycle to Work scheme for several years, enabling us to lend bikes and cycling safety equipment to our people as a tax-free benefit.
-The scheme had 240 participants in FY22, bringing the total close to 3,000 since we began.
+The scheme had 345 participants in 2023.

 We continue to reimburse our people with mileage expense payments for work-related journeys, as well as making improvements to our buildings such as double tier bike racks, extra showers, lockers and a bike repair station in our More London office to help our people to keep cycling.
 We’ve also launched a scheme for staff to borrow Brompton bikes to cycle between our London offices at Embankment Place and More London.

 We’ve been measuring aspects of our commuting for over a decade.
 Getting robust data remains challenging, but we periodically analyse how far and how often our people commute to different offices, together with the mode by which they travel.
-In 2022 we modelled carbon emissions from our people commuting at approximately 7,600 tonnes CO2e, as shown in the latest version of the non-financial scorecard.
+In 2023 we modelled carbon emissions from our people commuting at approximately 6,739 tonnes CO2e.

 However, there is still work to do to improve the reliability of this data and the actionable insights that it gives us.